pygame/pygame/docs/reST/ref/freetype.rst

       Read only.
 Returns the path of the loaded font file

-      .. ## Font.path ##

-   .. method:: get_size
+   .. method:: get_rect

-      | :sl:`Gets the size of rendered text`
+      | :sl:`Gets the size and offset of rendered text`
-      | :sg:`get_size(text, style=STYLE_DEFAULT, rotation=0, ptsize=default) -> (int, int)`
+      | :sg:`get_rect(text, style=STYLE_DEFAULT, rotation=0, ptsize=default) -> rect`

-      Gets the size in pixels which 'text' will occupy when rendered using this Font.
-The calculations will take into account the font's default style (e.g. underlined fonts take extra height for the underline), or the style may be overridden by the 'style' parameter.
+      Gets the final dimensions and origin, in pixels, of 'text' using the current point size, style, rotation and orientation.
+These are either taken from the arguments, if given, else from the default values set for the face object.

-      Returns a tuple containing the width and height of the text's bounding box.
+      Returns a rect containing the width and height of the text's bounding box and the position of the text's origin.
+The origin can be used to align separately rendered pieces of text.
+It gives the baseline position and bearing at the start of the text.

-      The calculations are done using the font's default size in points, without any rotation, and taking into account fonts which are set to be drawn vertically via the :meth:`Font.vertical` attribute.
-Optionally you may specify another point size to use via the 'ptsize' argument, or a text rotation via the 'rotation' argument.

       If text is a char (byte) string, then its encoding is assumed to be ``LATIN1``.

-      .. ## Font.get_size ##

    .. method:: get_metrics